rishikakrishna/movie-night/README.md

 # Movie Night
 *What should we watch?* <br>

-The age-old problem before engaging in a successful movie night is deciding and agreeing upon what to watch.
+The age-old problem before engaging in a successful movie night is deciding and _agreeing upon what to watch_.

 IMDB allows users to cultivate a "Watchlist" of titles that they wish to revisit, view, and share.
 As more people create accounts on the site and actively engage in updating their watchlists, programs to analyze and compare data can be effectively implemented.